MY MOST BEAUTIFUL CLAY POT EVER!

 The biggest word of all - LOOK! ”

-By Robert Fulgham, - All I Need to Know I learned in Kindergarten
+All 16 written By Robert Fulghum - All I Need to Know I learned in Kindergarten

 I wonder what would happen if everyone, including our President and Congress,

-had to write the above list of 16 to dos, written by Robert Fulgham, 50 times over the weekend.
+had to write the above list by Fulghum 50 times with a box of crayons.

-Would we find each one of us practicing this same lison Monday?
-I just wonder how that would make a difference in this old world.
+Would we find each one of us practicing this same list the following day?
+I wonder how it would make a difference in this world.
 Do you think we could pass the test?
-If not, perhaps some of this goodness might stay in our thoughts, at least for a day?
-How wonderful that would be.
+If not, perhaps some of this goodness might stay in our thoughts, at least for a day.
+How wonderful would that be.

 What I have to say is far more important than what you have to say.